Analysis of 82Rb PET studies

 - Partial volume and spillover effects in cardiac PET

-[82Rb]Rb+ can be used for measurement of renal blood flow (RBF), because it is reabsorbed in the tubules of the kidney, mainly in the cortex, so that the remaining activity in the urine is negligible.
+[82Rb]Rb+ can be used for measurement of renal blood flow (RBF), because it is reabsorbed in the tubules of the kidney like K+, mainly in the cortex, so that the remaining activity in the urine is usually negligible.
+Hypokalemia is linked to increased K+/Rb+ excretion and marked urinary activity of [82Rb]Rb+, as well as some medications, such as thiazide diuretics and carbonic anhydrase inhibitor acetazolamide (Jochumsen et al., 2020).
 Tamaki et al (1986) and Mullani et al (1990) validated RBF measurements in dogs against microsphere method.
 Renal artery stenosis and catopril in dogs reduced RBF markedly (Tamaki et al., 1988).

 Karlberg et al., 1982 validated [86Rb]Rb+ extraction method in rat kidneys, and used it in ischemia-reperfusion model (Frödin et al., 1982; Karlberg et al., 1983) and UUO model (Wahlberg et al., 1984).
 The method has also been used in rat model of CNS-induced natriuresis (Sjöquist et al., 1986).